Émile Gilliéron: Early archaeological work

 Although Gilliéron was active chiefly in Greece, he occasionally worked in other Mediterranean countries as well.
-In 1893 he was commissioned by Robert, who had recently become the director of the archaeological museum at the Martin Luther University in Halle, to make copies of Roman panel and wall paintings from Pompeii and Herculaneum for the museum collection.
+In 1893, he was commissioned by Robert, who had recently become the director of the archaeological museum at the University of Halle, to make copies of Roman panel and wall paintings from Pompeii and Herculaneum for the museum collection.
 Robert had received a donation from Halle banker Heinrich Franz Lehmann to fund the work, and had been referred to Gilliéron by their mutual friend Paul Wolters.
 Gilliéron made two trips to Italy: during the first, in 1893, he produced watercolour copies of six ancient paintings on marble panels in the National Archaeological Museum in Naples, five of which had been found at Herculaneum and one at Pompeii.
 His work was supervised by August Mau, an excavator at Pompeii and an authority on Roman painting, who approved the accuracy of the copies.
 Several of the marble panels had been known since the 18th century and they were widely described as "monochrome" paintings, but Gilliéron's reproduction of the surviving traces of colour allowed Robert to recognize them as polychrome works, nearly a century before this conclusion was widely accepted by other scholars.
 Gilliéron himself suggested a second trip to Italy in the summer of 1896, perhaps because the unsettled political situation in Greece, on the eve of the Greco-Turkish war of 1897, may have disrupted some of his other projects.
 During this visit he made copies of six additional Pompeiian wall paintings with mythological subjects, some in museum in Naples, others still in situ at the archaeological site.
 For the German Egyptologist Friedrich Wilhelm von Bissing Gilliéron also made paintings of the Hellenistic and Roman tombs at Kom el-Shogafa in Alexandria, Egypt.